pR0Ps/pelican-sitemap/README.md

   If a page matches any of these regular expressions, it will not be included in the site map.

+  The regular expressions are matched from the start of the page URL and follow all the normal Python regular expression rules.

+  For example, to exclude everything under `http://example.org/blog/tags/` that ends with `.json`, the correct regular expression would be `"blog/tags/.*\.json"`

 If a key is missing or a value is incorrect, it will be replaced with the default value.